 HFM continues to work to ensure patients are able to afford their live-saving medications without experiencing a financial burden.

-If you are in need of premium assistance, several organizations may be able to help.
+If you are in need of premium assistance, contact your hemophilia treatment center social worker to learn what help is available.

 HFM believes that greater access to health insurance is the best way to improve patients’ adherence to their treatment, which in turn improves patients’ health outcomes and the overall cost of care decreases.
 After Michigan expanded Medicaid to childless adults between 100-138% of the federal poverty limit, 600,000 Michiganders gained coverage.

 HFM is also monitoring access to prescription drugs in Medicaid.
 Other states have made changes to their preferred drug lists that restrict the availability of certain factor products.
 Michigan currently covers all factor products through Medicaid fee-for-service.
 Though there were discussions about moving bleeding disorder treatments to Managed Care, the medications remained on FFS.
 HFM monitors any change to Medicaid’s drug coverage and will share updates if they should occur.

 HFM monitors any changes in health plans that may increase the burden of cost sharing for patients.
 Since clotting factor is a high cost drug, many insurers and pharmacy benefit managers are working on ways to manage or reduce the cost they pay for these drugs.